WellthCare

 • Long bands are what let you press, row, hinge, and scale difficulty without needing a full rack.

-From a prevention-first lens, bands are one of the cheapest ways to create safe progression-and progression is what keeps people coming back.
+From a prevention angle, bands are one of the cheapest ways to build safe progression—and progression keeps people coming back.

 3) A doorway pull-up bar (your “anchor” piece)

-A pull-up bar is more than a pull-up tool-it’s a station.
+A pull-up bar is more than a pull-up tool—it’s a station.
 It also solves a common home workout gap: lots of pushing (push-ups) but not enough pulling (rows, pull-down patterns).
-That imbalance is a quiet driver of shoulder discomfort and drop-off.
+That imbalance is a quiet cause of shoulder discomfort and workout dropout.

 • Dead hangs for grip and shoulder health